KrispyTech/airneis/sprint-reports/sprint-2.md

 - Review 2

-  - Description: Many pool request are open for too long.
+  - Description: Many pull request are open for too long.
   - Consequences: Blocking progress on the project.
   - Commitment:
     - Said by: Barnabé
-    - What: Be more attentive to pool requests.
-Sometimes during the week, to check whether there are requests for open pools.
+    - What: Be more attentive to pull requests.
+Sometimes during the week, to check whether there are requests for open pull requests.
     - When: During the next Sprint (#3).

 - Review 3